Johan-4P/Budget-Tracker/README.md

 I would like to acknowledge the following people:

 * Jubril Akolade - My Code Institute Mentor.
-*  The Code Institute Slack - The swedish channel was to big help.
+*  The Code Institute Slack - My Tutor Kay_ci